 July 2, 2009

 I remember when I was very young going to Echo Park every 4th of July for the fireworks show.
-I also recall hiding under my pink blanket, tensing up, whimpering a little, all out of fear.
-My parents were very cautious, keeping me and my brother safe.
-But it didn’t matter.
-I guess the sound of the explosives, the crowd, and all the smoke were way too much for me.
+I also recall that although the food was yummy, and being with friends and family were great, there were times I was nervous around the explosions.
+Although my parents were very cautious, keeping me and my brother safe, I still found the louder explosions somewhat scary.

-I’m sure you’re planning on protecting your pets as well, but I’d like to pass along a few safety tips for keeping dogs (and kitties) safe this holiday:
+I’m sure you’re planning on protecting your pets as well, but we here at IC HQ’s would like to pass along a few safety tips for keeping dogs (and other pets) safe this holiday:

-- BBQ Accessories: Lighter fluid, charcoal, matches, lighters: All of these items used for the barbeque are often placed in areas where many dogs like to sniff around.
+Make sure that BBQ items, including lighter fluid, charcoal, matches, and lighters are placed in areas away from your dog’s sniffing reach.
 Please be aware of where they are placed, and to keep them out of reach from the top dog CSI’s.

-- Decorations: Candles, tiki torches, oil lamps, and other decorative products like this can be fun to investigate.
-Unfortunately they can cause harm if they fall over on dogs, or are eaten.
-So again, if your dog is running around the house, keep these items in a safe place or put away altogether.
+Decorative items such as candles, tiki torches, oil lamps, and other decorative products like this can be fun to investigate.
+Unfortunately, they can cause harm if they fall over on dogs, or are eaten.
+So again, if your dog is running around the house, keep these items in a safe place or put them away altogether.

 - Keep all pets inside your home where it is safe.
-Sometimes the explosions scare us and we like to run away.
+Explosions and weird smells can be scary!

-- ID and License span>: Make sure your dog (and kitties too) are wearing a collar with license and ID tag.
-Just in case they take off, the authorities will have a better chance of finding you.
+- ID and License: make sure your dog (and kitties too) are wearing a collar with license and ID tag.
+Just in case he or she takes off, the authorities will have a better chance of finding them.

-- Stay home or have a pet sitter: Leave your dog at home.
-Fireworks shows are fun for all of you humans, but for many of us dogs they’re too overwhelming.
-If you aren’t able to stay home with them, consider hiring a professional pet sitter or have a friend come over to hang out and comfort your pets.
+- Stay home or hire a pet sitter: leave your dog at home.
+Fireworks shows are fun for us humans, but for many dogs, and other non-human animals, they’re too overwhelming.
+If you aren’t able to stay home with them, consider hiring a professional pet sitter or have a friend come over to hang out and keep your pets comfortable.

-- Medications: If the anxiety is too much for your dog or cat to handle, contact your veterinarian about the various medication options for helping to reduce noise phobia anxiety.
+- Meds: if the anxiety is too much for your pet to handle, contact your veterinarian about the various medication options for helping to reduce noise phobia anxiety.